gschottlender/ReverseLigQ/README.md

 ./compound_test.py -org 2 -s "CCCCCOCCN" -o /home/username/example-directory/
 ```

-### Upload new organisms (command-line only; not available in the Graphic interface).
+### Add new organisms (command-line only; not available in the Graphic interface).

+The process is divided into 5 steps to generate the necessary databases.
+Each step has its own requirements, which are detailed in the corresponding section.

 #### script 1_obtain_pfam_domains.py

 Obtains protein domains in Pfam from a proteome and generates the corresponding protein database grouped by their domains.

 Requirements:
-- The proteome of the bacterium.
+- The proteome of the organism.
 - Local hmm database PfamA.
 - Hmmer installed in the environment.
+- Directory in which the databases are saved (specified with the -o argument).

 Preprocess PfamA database:
 ```sh